vEnhance/von/README.md

 ## Meta-data

-- `edit "Shortlist 2016 G2"`: edit entry for problem in database
+- `edit "Shortlist 2016 G2"` or `edit "16SLG2"`: edit entry for problem in database

 1. Meta-data is stored at the top of each file after being added.
 2. Problems must have a _source_ like "Shortlist 2016 G2".